A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Real-data examples

-The data considered in this analysis is part of data collected in a daily study conducted by Dr. Ryan Olson and his colleagues at Oregon Health and Science University to measure home-care worker's exposure levels to demanding tasks, and also to understand how work exposure might relate to daily physical symptoms, wellness, and lifestyle behaviors.
-Twenty-three home-care workers participated in the study, who were predominantly females (21).
+The data considered in this analysis is part of data collected in a daily study conducted by Dr. Ryan Olson and his colleagues at the Oregon Health and Science University, USA to measure home-care worker's exposure levels to demanding tasks, and also to understand how work exposure might relate to daily physical symptoms, wellness, and lifestyle behaviors.

+Twenty-three home-care workers, predominantly females, participated in the study.
 The participants were 56\% minority, including African American (5), Asian (2), Native American (2), Hispanic/Latino (2), and other (2).
 The participants worked roughly 30 hours/week, and most (17) regularly performed clients lifting or transferring tasks.
 After undertaking a baseline demographic and psychosocial survey, the participants completed up to 16 days of daily self-monitoring using the safety task assessment tool developed by the researchers.
 It was noted that the participants might meet different clients on those days.
 The work task survey focuses on measuring time and frequency exposures to demanding tasks, and was completed by the worker during the natural breaks at work.
 The end-of-day survey focuses on recording physical, behavior, and psychosocial symptoms that could be affected by the work task exposures, and was completed in the evening between dinner and bedtime.

 The analysis here focus on one of the end-of-day survey variables, namely, the Daily Occupational Fatigue (DOF).
 Twelve other variables are used as predictors, including Time Wheelchair (TW; time spent moving the client around while the client is on wheelchair), Bathing/Toileting Time (BTT; time spent helping the client bathing and using the toilet), Dressing Time (DT; time spent on changing the client's clothes), Transfer Time (TT; time spent completing the transfers), House Clean Time (HCT; time spent cleaning the client's house), Heavy Object Count (HOC; number of heavy objects moved; $>$35 lbs/object), Heavy Object Time (HOT; time spent on moving the heavy objects), Sleep Lag (SL), Pain Lag (PL), Daily Perceived Stress (DPS), Daily Bad Diet Sum (DBDS), and Non-lagged Pain (NLP).
 The data set involves a large number of missing records, including missing covariates and missing responses.